troyax/coverageify/README.md

 };
 ```

+-   **To ignore files (that should not be covered) required by covered files you should add a comment with the following content `ignored by test coverage`

 ## Recommendations

 -   As seen is not needed to put `'coverage'` to the preprocessors array list, if that is done we have noticed some issues with trash data.